toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

 The last missing part before being able to compute a solution is the constraints.
 Starting with the row constraints, we must ensure that none of the variables in the same row will be assigned to the same values.
 This constraint is usually called *all different* and can be added with the function `AddAllDifferent <pytb2-CFN-AddAllDifferent_>`_.
-The function takes as argument a list of indices of the variables that must differ.
+The function takes as an argument a list of indices of the variables that must differ.
 The constraint on the first row is obtained via:

 .. _pytb2-CFN-AddAllDifferent: ../ref/ref_python.html#pytoulbar2.CFN.AddAllDifferent